rotimiazeez/to-do-list-app/README.md

 # To-Do List

 > "To-do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
-You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!
+This is a simple website that allows for doing that, it is built using ES6 and Webpack!

 Additional description about the project and its features.